Lorrainedaly/elite-equine-academy/README.md

 The website is designed to be responsive and accessable on a wide range of devices, making it easy to navigate for all users.

-Currently the images are very large causing a delay with loading the pages, this is effecting the performance of my site and will need to be fixed.

 ![Picture of my website on different devices](/assets/images/amiresponsive.png)